sm-raiyyan/CS50-2017x-pset1/README.md

 # CS50 Pset 1
-This repository contains the problems from Problem Set 1 of CS50x 2017
+This repository contains the solutions for Problem Set 1 of CS50x 2017